dada-lang/dada/book/docs/dyn_tutorial/lease.md

 ## The `lease` keyword

 In addition to assigning to a `leased` variable, we can explicitly create a lease with the `lease` keyword.
 This is particularly useful when combined with [`any` permissions](./any.md).
-In this example, `any l = p.lease` is equivalent to the `leased l = p` that we saw earlier:
+In this example, `let l: any = p.lease` is equivalent to the `let l: leased = p` that we saw earlier:

 ```
-class Point(our x, our y)
+class Point(x: our, y: our)

-my p = Point(22, 44)
+let p: my = Point(22, 44)
-any l = p.lease
+let l: any = p.lease
 l.x += 1
 ```

 # Giving a leased value

 You may be wondering what happens when you `give` a leased value.
-As always, giving a value means creating a second value with the same permissions -- but to explain exactly how giving works on a leased value, we have to introduce one more concept, the *sublease*.
+As always, giving a value means creating a second value with the same permissions -- but to explain exactly how giving works on a leased value, we have to introduce one more concept, the _sublease_.
 That's covered in the next section.